cerebral/overmind/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: Issue template
+name: Report BUG
-about: Welcome
+about: If you want support we recommend rather joining the [discord chat](https://discord.gg/CdpmRhQ)
 title: "[BUG]"
 labels: bug
-assignees: ''
+assignees: 'christianalfoni'

 ---

-Hi there!
-If you want support we recommend rather joining the [discord chat](https://discord.gg/CdpmRhQ) as you will get much faster and better support there.
-Please use issues for bugs.